Cycle index: Permutation groups and group actions

 A bijective map from a set X onto itself is called a permutation of X, and the set of all permutations of X forms a group under the composition of mappings, called the symmetric group of X, and denoted Sym(X).
 Every subgroup of Sym(X) is called a permutation group of degree |X|.
 Let G be an abstract group with a group homomorphism φ from G into Sym(X).
 The image, φ(G), is a permutation group.
 The group homomorphism can be thought of as a means for permitting the group G to "act" on the set X (using the permutations associated with the elements of G).
-Such a group homomorphism is formally called a group action and the image of the homomorphism is a permutation representation of G. A given group can have many different permutation representations, corresponding to different actions.
+Such a group homomorphism is formally called a permutation representation of G. A given group can have many different permutation representations, corresponding to different actions.

 Suppose that group G acts on set X (that is, a group action exists).
 In combinatorial applications the interest is in the set X; for instance, counting things in X and knowing what structures might be left invariant by G. Little is lost by working with permutation groups in such a setting, so in these applications, when a group is considered, it is a permutation representation of the group which will be worked with, and thus, a group action must be specified.
 Algebraists, on the other hand, are more interested in the groups themselves and would be more concerned with the kernels of the group actions, which measure how much is lost in passing from the group to its permutation representation.